 What Is a GED?

 Does this sound familiar?
 If so, it’s because they’re subjects commonly taught in high school.
-After you successfully pass these four exams, you will have earned your credential.
+You will have earned your credential after you successfully pass these four exams.
 What does this do?
 It proves you have a grade 12 education—even without a traditional diploma.